MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Instructions/Exercises/Exercise01[PL-600]_Become_SA.md

 ---
 exercise:
   module: 'Module 1: Becoming a Solution Architect'
-    title: 'Exercise - Getting to know your customer'
+  title: Exercise - Getting to know your customer
+  description: 'After completing the exercise, you will be able to:'
+  duration: 22 minutes
+  level: 100
+  islab: true
 ---

 # Exercise - Getting to know your customer